| || |

 What has happened so far?

 The City has assembled a 13-member Citizens Advisory Committee (CAC) to be a voice for residents, businesses, and community groups, and to provide feedback for this community-driven plan.
-The CAC held its first of seven meetings on June 12, 2012, and will continue meeting through the end of 2014.
+The CAC held its first of ten meetings on June 12, 2012, and will continue meeting through fall of 2014.

 Also in June of 2012, the consultant team conducted a series of small group interviews with 27 "stakeholders" to solicit specific input on the proposed Specific Plan and the challenges and opportunities of the Plan Area.
 These stakeholders represented a broad cross-section of residents, business owners, land owners, service providers, developers, and community groups.